Convection–diffusion equation: Similar equations in other contexts

-where j is the momentum of the fluid (per unit volume) at each point (equal to the density ρ multiplied by the velocity u), μ is viscosity, P is fluid pressure, and f is any other body force such as gravity.
+where j is the momentum of the fluid (per unit volume) at each point (equal to the density ρ multiplied by the flow velocity u), μ is viscosity, P is fluid pressure, and f is any other body force such as gravity.
 In this equation, the term on the left-hand side describes the change in momentum at a given point; the first term on the right describes the diffusion of momentum by viscosity; the second term on the right describes the advective flow of momentum; and the last two terms on the right describes the external and internal forces which can act as sources or sinks of momentum.